 Recreation schedules for all resorts

-Many of the items listed below have additional details available on the resort recreation schedules, so be sure to check those links for more info on things you can do when you tour Disney World resorts.
+Many of the items listed below have additional details available on the resort recreation schedules, so be sure to check the schedules at each individual resort for more things you can do when you are touring.

 Tour 1: The Magic Kingdom Resort Area monorail loop

 The Resort Monorail near Magic Kingdom includes stops at The Contemporary, Polynesian, and The Grand Floridian.

 When to visit: At the end of a Magic Kingdom day, as part of an afternoon break, or on arrival/departure day when you don’t want to enter a park but would like to keep busy.
 The holidays at Walt Disney World are an especially popular time of the year to visit the monorail resorts because of the ornate decorations you’ll find inside.